Siege of Lahore (1241)

-The first Mongol incursion into the Punjab came in 1221, after Genghis Khan defeated Jalal al-Din at the Battle of the Indus.
-Two tumens (20,000 soldiers in total) were dispatched into the Punjab under the command of Dorbei and Bala to continue the pursuit.
-The Mongol commander Bala followed Jalal ad-Din through the Lahore region, carried out an attack on the outlying province of Multan, also carried out raids in the surrounding areas of Lahore.
+Mongol involvement in the Punjab region began in 1221, following Genghis Khan's defeated of Jalal al-Din at the Battle of the Indus.
+Two tumens, totalling approximately 20,000 troops, were dispatched into the Punjab under the commanders Dorbei and Bala to continue the pursuit.
+The Mongol commander Bala followed Jalal ad-Din through the Lahore region, attacking the outlying province of Multan, and conducting raids in the surrounding areas of Lahore.

-Some time after 1235 another Mongol force invaded Kashmir, stationing a darughachi (administrative governor) there for several years, and Kashmir became a Mongolian dependency.
-In the winter of 1241, the Mongol forces invaded the Punjab region and besieged the city of Lahore, which was under the rule of the Delhi Sultanate at the time.
-The Mongol army, led by the commander Tair Bahadur, used siege engines to bombard the city walls.
-Malik Qaraqash, the governor of Lahore, withdrew from the city prior to the Mongol assault on 22 December 1241.
-The Mongols killed numerous residents, enslaved survivors, and demolished the city walls.
-At the time, the Delhi Sultanate was unable to dispatch effective reinforcements owing to political instability and internal factionalism.
-After sacking Lahore, the Mongols withdrew from the region.
+After 1235, a separate Mongol force invaded Kashmir, where a darughachi (administrative governor) was installed, and the region remained under Mongol suzerainty for several years.
+In the winter of 1241, Mongol forces again entered the Punjab and laid siege to Lahore, then under Delhi Sultanate control.
+The Mongol army employed siege engines to bombard the city's fortifications.
+Malik Qaraqash withdrew from Lahore prior to the main assault on 22 December 1241.

+Following the capture of the city, Mongol forces killed a large number of inhabitants, enslaved others, and dismantled sections of the city walls.
+The Delhi Sultanate was unable to mount an effective response, owing to internal political instability and factional disputes.
+After sacking Lahore, the Mongol forces withdrew from the region.